 Requirements - Before you apply, please note:

-- You must be currently enrolled in a journalism program recognized by CBC/Radio-Canada.
-This list is subject to change.
-Please consult your college or university.
+- You must be currently enrolled in a Journalism program recognized by CBC/Radio-Canada.
+Consult your college or university.

 - You must be entering your graduating year or currently in your graduating year.
-The internship must be a requirement for graduation.
+Internship must be a requirement for graduation.

-- You must be a landed immigrant or a citizen of Canada.
+- You must be eligible to work in Canada at the time of the application and for several months after the conclusion of the internship.
 Although interns are not paid, we need to ensure that you could be employed following your internship.

 When you apply for an internship at Radio-Canada, you must provide:

 - Your most recent statement of academic results